Ruby On Rails Scalability: Challenges and Remedies

 Hence, you need to choose a language and make updates regularly in order to make application scaling possible.

-Challenges in Ruby On Rails Scalability
+Challenges in Ruby on Rails Scalability

 Issues with App Architecture